codefresh-io/docs.codefresh.io/_docs/installation/runner/behind-the-firewall.md

-### Checking out code from a private GIT repository
+### Checking out code from a private Git repository

 To check out code from your private Git repository, you need to connect first to Codefresh via  [Git integrations]({{site.baseurl}}/docs/integrations/git-providers/).
 However, once you define your GIT provider as *on premise*, you also need to mark it as *behind the firewall* as well: